-[GENL 121] is not only about the types of careers that exist, but more importantly
+EDUC 121 is not only about the types of careers that exist, but more importantly about

-Personal Life and Career Planning (GENL 121) is a two-credit, general studies course
+Personal Life and Career Planning (EDUC 121) is a two-credit, elective course designed

-designed to teach students the process of decision making and the application of this
+to teach students the process of decision making and the application of this process

-process to career and life choices.
-This course is offered in the fall and the spring
+to career and life choices.
+This course is offered in the fall, spring, and summer

 To assist you in selecting a major